The panel’s recommendations

 The panel’s recommended additions to Schedule 2

-Following their evidence review, the panel recommended fourteen disease/exposure pairings for inclusion on Schedule 2.
-Each of the fourteen pairings recommended for inclusion on Schedule 2 demonstrated strong, consistent, well-defined relationships between the exposure to a factor at work and development of corresponding disease/illness.
+Following their evidence review, the panel recommended 14 disease/exposure pairings for inclusion on Schedule 2.
+Each of the 14 pairings recommended for inclusion on Schedule 2 demonstrated strong, consistent, well-defined relationships between the exposure to a factor at work and development of corresponding disease/illness.
 There was also biological plausibility that exposure to the substance could cause the corresponding disease/illness and presented a dose-response relationship which means increased levels of exposure were associated with an increased risk of developing the disease/illness.

 New entry Erionite and malignant mesothelioma